HousometerProperty report · 2 Jul 2026

 Council tax

 This property is banded E for council tax.
+Bands reflect the home's estimated value in April 1991, not today's price.
 That means about £2,604 a year to London Borough of Southwark — roughly £217 a month before any discounts.
 The band D charge has risen 16% over the last 5 years, a fair guide to where bills are heading.

 BandE